 Dear Maybe a cheesy question,

-Is it possible that, as you suggest, the move to label the gorgonzola cheese as “gluten-free” is a marketing ploy?
+Is it possible, as you suggest, that the move to label the gorgonzola cheese as “gluten-free” is a marketing ploy?
 Maybe.
-On the other hand, for those with celiac disease or a high sensitivity to gluten, knowing that a cheese has not been cross-contaminated by gluten or processed using gluten-derived additives may mean it makes the cut (Get it?
-Cut the cheese?
-Is this mic on?).
+On the other hand, for those with a medical aversion to gluten, knowing that a cheese hasn’t been cross-contaminated by gluten or processed using gluten-derived additives may mean it makes the cut.
+Not to be cheesy, but you can never brie too safe when it comes to knowing what’s in the food you’re buying.

 Submit a new comment